-I expect you to be courteous and respectful in class and in email exchanges with me and other students.
+This is an online class.
+I expect you to be courteous and respectful in email exchanges with me and other students.

-This class centers to a large extent on interaction between the student and the class, course material and the student and the instructor and the student.
-I expect you to read and respond to my emails and to participate in class.
+This class centers to a large extent on interaction between the student and the course material and the student and the instructor.
+I expect you to read and respond to my emails.
 Many of them are about your performance on assessments, sometimes they are inquiries about trends I see and sometimes I am exploring Government with you.
 Please view the email process with the same commitment that I do.
 Remember that we solely use the MCC Email system in this class.